 2. Support a ban on financing nuclear weapons production

 The United Nations has started negotiations on a treaty to prohibit nuclear weapons.
-UNFOLD ZERO, PNND and the Basel Peace Office have proposed that the treaty include a prohibition on financing nuclear weapons – including investments in nuclear weapons corporations.
-PAX, another Abolition 2000 member organization, is also pushing for this.
-Such a prohibition could put a huge dent in the power of the nuclear weapons corporations to lobby for a continuing nuclear arms race.
+Building on the Working Paper by PAX to the Open Ended Working Group on nuclear disarmament in 2016, UNFOLD ZERO, PNND and the Basel Peace Office are now also proposing that the treaty include a prohibition on financing nuclear weapons – including investments in nuclear weapons corporations.
+PAX continues to be the main global resource on these issues.

-Encourage your government to support the proposal that the ban treaty prohibit the financing of nuclear weapons production.
+Encourage your government to support the proposal that the ban treaty prohibit the financing of companies involved with nuclear weapons production.

 3. Cut nukes, not…

 What do you think the $100 billion nuclear weapons budget should be spent on?
 Using the hash-tag #movethemoney post your thoughts on twitter, facebook, instagram etc… using the phrase ‘Cut nukes not…’